-I opt not to do an international phone plan.
-Why?
-Everywhere abroad seems to have wifi these days.
-I simply set my phone to “airplane” mode with wifi enabled.
-Even if I added an international plan on my phone, I’m paying for time I use the phone ON TOP OF the charge for the international addition to my plan.
-So if you add an international plan, certainly know the terms and fees you are agreeing to.)
-If you're not adding a plan to your phone from what we understand from most major US cell phone carriers, you will simply pay per minute abroad.
+Even if we added an international plan on our phones, we would be paying for time we use the phone ON TOP OF the charge for the international addition to our plans.
+(If you add an international plan, know the terms and fees you are agreeing to.)
+If you're not adding a plan to your phone from what we understand from most major US cell phone carriers, you will simply pay per minute you use the phone abroad.

 I had to call America to cancel my credit card while in Germany a few years ago.
 The call cost me between $5-$10, which was still less expensive than if I had added a plan before I left.
 The moral is: put your phone on airplane mode and leave the Wifi on.
 Pick up wifi where you can.

 Another life-saving tip is “OK Maps”.
 Google has this incredible feature you can take care of before the trip for use on the journey once you arrive to your destination.
 You don’t even have to be on wifi for it to work!
 Here’s how to do it:

 - Open the Google Maps app on your mobile phone